rclone/rclone/docs/content/flags.md

       --pcloud-client-id string                      Pcloud App Client Id
       --pcloud-client-secret string                  Pcloud App Client Secret
       --pcloud-encoding MultiEncoder                 This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --pcloud-root-folder-id string                 Fill in for rclone to use a non root folder as its starting point. (default "d0")
       --premiumizeme-encoding MultiEncoder           This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --putio-encoding MultiEncoder                  This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --qingstor-access-key-id string                QingStor Access Key ID